ansible/ansible/docs/docsite/rst/plugins/action.rst

 Enabling Vars Plugins
 +++++++++++++++++++++

-You can activate a custom action plugins by either dropping it into a `action_plugins` directory adjacent to your play or inside a role or by putting it in one of the action plugin directory sources configured in `ansible.cfg`.
+You can activate a custom action plugins by either dropping it into a ``action_plugins`` directory adjacent to your play or inside a role or by putting it in one of the action plugin directory sources configured in :doc:`ansible.cfg <../config>`.